sanketpadhyal/Mimi-Project/README.md

 - Limit calls to existing conversations, allow everyone, or block all calls.
 - Block and unblock people.
 - Review signed-in devices and log out other sessions.
+- Lock Mimi with the same screen lock used by your phone.
+App lock asks again when the app is freshly reopened, not during normal in-app movement or an active call.

 ### Data And Storage